mickecamino/RT-datorn/Nya RT-datorn/README-EN.md

 * CÅ-833 - I/O
 A newer design that replaces CÅ-813.
-Serial communication is done with 6850, a parallel printer output (Centronics) and a Real Time Clock with battery backup.
+Serial communication with 6850, a parallel printer output (Centronics) and a Real Time Clock with battery backup.

 * CÅ-834 - memory board
 New memory board for static memory, 6116 2k or EPROM 2716.
 Replaces CÅ-814.